docker/labs-ai-tools-vscode/README.md

 *Docker internal users: You must be opted-out of mandatory sign-in.*

 1. Install latest VSIX file https://github.com/docker/labs-ai-tools-vscode/releases
 2. Execute command `>Docker AI: Set Secret Key...` to enter the api key for your model provider.
-This stop is optional if your pompt specifies a local model via `url:` and `model:` attributes.
+This stop is optional if your prompt specifies a local model via `url:` and `model:` attributes.
 3. Run a prompt

 ### Local Prompt: